Student support: accessibility and reasonable adjustments

 - You will be asked if you want to share your information with the course team (on a need-to-know basis).
 Please note that not sharing your information with the course team will limit the support we can put in place.

-Meeting with the student disability adviser
+Optional meeting with the student disability adviser

-- where your circumstances are particularly complex
+- your circumstances are particularly complex

 You can contact us to request a meeting at any stage of your student journey, if the support you have in place isn’t working, or if circumstances change.